NorHei/vimrc/README.md

 | user vimrc file     | $HOME/.vimrc |
 | 2nd user vimrc file | ~/.vim/vimrc |

-You can use `: version`  in command mode to show what files he is checking.
+You can use `:version`  in command mode to show what files he is checking.

 ```bash
    system vimrc file: "/usr/local/etc/vim/vimrc"